Njenga111/Real-Estate-Data-Insights-REDI-Project/README.md

 # **Real Estate Data Insights (REDI)**

 ### **Project Overview**
-Real Estate Data Insights (REDI) is a Python-based ETL pipeline that scrapes real estate data from two major Kenyan property websites [BuyRentKenya](http://buyrentkenya.com).
+Real Estate Data Insights (REDI) is a Python-based ETL pipeline that scrapes real estate data from two major Kenyan property website [BuyRentKenya](http://buyrentkenya.com).
 It cleans, transforms, and loads the data into a PostgreSQL database for further analysis and visualization through Power BI dashboards.

 ---